Genealogy of the Percy, Williams & Ward Families

 The children of Sidney and Emily Percy follow:

 - Gordon Fairlam Percy (1858-1870), the oldest child of Sidney and Emily Percy, was born Gordon Fairlam Percy Williams on April 12, 1858 at Wimbledon, Surrey (Wandsworth registration district) and baptizrd on June 18, 1858 at the Barnes, St. Mary parish church.
 He died suddenly at the age of 12 on Sept.
 12, 1870 while on a trip to the south coast of England near Westhampnett, Sussex on Sept.
 12, 1870 at the age of 12 when, according to his niece Sidney Dolores Percy Bunce, he was chasing his sister Amy along the beach and suddenly collapsed and died from a heart attack or stroke.
 His death date is known from a small gold ring that has "In memory Gordon Fairlam Percy Obt 12 Sept 1870 AET 12 " inscribed on the inside.

-- Edith Maude Percy (1859-1883) was born Edith Maude Percy Williams in 1859 in Wimbledon, Surrey (Wandsworth registration district) and baptized on June 15, 1859 at the Barnes, St. Mary parish church.
+Edith Maude Percy (1859-1883) was born Edith Maude Percy Williams on April 14, 1859 in Wimbledon, Surrey (Wandsworth registration district) and baptized on June 15, 1859 at the Barnes, St. Mary parish church.
 She never married nor had children, and died from diptheria as a young woman in 1883 in Epsom, Surrey.